 - The medical professional’s failure caused harm to the infant.
 There has to be a demonstrable connection between the doctor’s failure to act according to the prescribed standard of care and the baby’s medical condition.
 If there is no causal link between the two, there is no legal case.
 Only where your baby’s condition could have been known if the medical professional adhered to the standard of care will there be the grounds for a legal case for prenatal diagnosis.

 Important Issues for a Prenatal Misdiagnosis Claim

-At Matzus Law LLC, we spend a lot of time and energy getting to know our clients and the details of the claim.
-In a prenatal misdiagnosis case, some of threshold questions we examine include:
+At Matzus Law, LLC, we spend a lot of time and energy getting to know our clients and the details of the claim.
+In a prenatal misdiagnosis case, some of the threshold questions we examine include:

 Yes.
 We regularly work on behalf of clients who did not receive adequate care and monitoring during pregnancy and there was a prenatal misdiagnosis.

 Yes.
 The medical community is aware that undiagnosed prenatal infections may lead to permanent birth injuries.
 Two common infections present in a mother (Chorioamnionitis and Group B streptococcal septicemia) may be passed to a newborn if there is a prenatal misdiagnosis.